Ice fishing safety

-There are no guarantees.
 Always consider ice to be potentially dangerous.
-You can't judge ice conditions by appearance or thickness alone; many other factors like water depth, size of waterbody, water chemistry, currents, snow cover, age of ice, and local weather conditions impact ice strength.
+You can't judge conditions by appearance or thickness alone.
+Many other factors impact ice strength like water depth, size of waterbody, water chemistry, currents, snow cover, age of ice, and local weather conditions

 - New ice is stronger than old ice.
-Four inches of clear, newly formed ice may support one person on foot, while a foot or more of old, partially thawed ice may not.
+Four inches of clear, newly formed ice may support one person on foot.
+One foot or more of old, partially thawed ice may not.

 - Ice doesn't freeze uniformly.
 Continue to check ice conditions frequently as you venture out onto the ice.

-- Avoid traveling onto ice-bound rivers and streams, as the currents make ice thickness unpredictable.
-Many lakes and ponds may contain spring holes and other areas of currents that can create deceptively dangerous thin spots.
+- Avoid traveling onto ice-bound rivers and streams.
+Currents make ice thickness unpredictable.
+Many lakes and ponds contain spring holes and other areas of currents that can create deceptively dangerous thin spots.